butter-network/butter/docs/pres/pres.md

 ---
 ##### NAT Traversal 1

+- As a user, you can specify if you want your node to be an Ambassador (on the condition it is accessible publicly)
+- If it is an Ambassador, it appends an Ambassador flag to its host quality metric
+- As an Ambassador, the node has an inbuilt behaviour to store a list of nodes that want to bridge subnetworks
+- His job is to find two nodes on separate subnetworks and introduce them

+Note:
 - No real decentralised solution for NAT traversal
 - Why is NAT a thing? - IPv4

-Note:
 - Could do hole-punching
 - Best current approach is to use a boostrap DHT node (libp2p) but that requires some form of centralisation
 - What did I come up with?

----
-##### NAT Traversal 2

-- As a user, you can specify if you want your node to be an Ambassador (on the condition it is accessible publicly)
-- If it is an Ambassador, it appends an Ambassador flag to its host quality metric
-- As an Ambassador, the node has an inbuilt behaviour to store a list of nodes that want to bridge subnetworks
-- His job is to find two nodes on separate subnetworks and introduce them
+- So this is what Butter does...

 ---
 ##### Persistent storage 1